HealthIntersections/fhirserver/reference-platform/readme.md

 FHIR Versions
 -------------
 This reference implementation supports 3 FHIR versions:
-* FHIR DSTU 1 - no longer maintained actively
+* FHIR DSTU 1 - no longer maintained actively (no longer compiling - needs week)
 * FHIR DSTU 2 - stable supported release
+* FHIR DSTU 3 - stable supported release
-* FHIR DSTU 3 - current trunk.
+* FHIR DSTU 4 - current trunk.
 This is unstable and may not work at times

-To save implementers from confusion, you must add one of the following defines to your project options: FHIR_DSTU1, FHIR2, or FHIR3 depending on which version you want to support (as well as including the correct files)
+To save implementers from confusion, you must add one of the following defines to your project options: FHIR1, FHIR2, FHIR3, or FHIR4, depending on which version you want to support (as well as including the correct files)